vcsjones/vcsjones.dev/_posts/2017-09-18-nuget-package-signing.md

 getting in to software development may be excited to publish a NuGet package.
 However getting a code signing certificate may be out of their reach, for example for a 15 year old.
 I'm not clear how a CA would handle processing a certificate for a minor who may not have a ID.
-Also consider the fee.
-Someone with limited to no income may not be able to pay even $50 for a code signing certificate.
-The norm is actually much higher, actually at least $100.
-This young developer probably just wouldn't sign their package.
 The same goes for individuals of lesser privileged countries.
 The median monthly income of Belarus, a country very dear to me, is $827.
 A few hundred dollars for a code signing certificate is not nothing to sneeze at.
 There are many groups of people that